 For more than 10 years I worked for Nottinghamshire post adoption social services team.

-For over 5 years I worked for SV2 (formally rape crisis Derbyshire)
+For over 6 years I have worked with SV2 (formally rape crisis Derbyshire)

 BA Hons Sociology